windkh/node-red-contrib-telegrambot/README.md

 ## Command Node
 The command node can be used for triggering a message when a specified command is received: e.g. help.
 See example below.
-It has two outputs
+It has two outputs:
  1. is triggered when the command is received
  2. is triggered when the command is not received